Transport in the United Kingdom: Great Britain

 The rail network in Great Britain is the oldest such network in the world.
-The system consists of five high-speed main lines (the West Coast, East Coast, Midland, Great Western and Great Eastern), which radiate from London to the rest of the country, augmented by regional rail lines and dense commuter networks within the major cities.
+The system consists of five high-speed main lines (the West Coast, East Coast, Midland, Great Western and Great Eastern), which radiate from London and other major cities to the rest of the country, augmented by regional rail lines and dense commuter networks within cities and other high-speed lines.
 High Speed 1 is operationally separate from the rest of the network, and is built to the same standard as the TGV system in France.

 The world's first passenger railway running on steam was the Stockton and Darlington Railway, opened on 27 September 1825.
 Just under five years later the world's first intercity railway was the Liverpool and Manchester Railway, designed by George Stephenson and opened by the Prime Minister, the Duke of Wellington on 15 September 1830.
 The network grew rapidly as a patchwork of literally hundreds of separate companies during the Victorian era, which eventually was consolidated into just four by 1922, as the boom in railways ended and they began to lose money.

 Eventually, the entire system came under state control in 1948, under the British Transport Commission's Railway Executive.
 After 1962 it came under the control of the British Railways Board; then British Railways (later British Rail), and the network was reduced to less than half of its original size by the infamous Beeching cuts of the 1960s when many unprofitable branch lines were closed.
-Several stations have been reopened in Wales.
+Several stations and lines have since been reopened in England and Wales.